The Bankrate promise

 - Parking fees if you move to a temporary residence that requires it

-- Laundry expenses since you don’t have access to your washer or dryer
+- Laundry expenses if you don’t have access to a washer or dryer.

-Check with your insurance provider to see which items they cover under your loss of use policy and if there are any limitations when filing a claim.
-Check for things like the maximum benefit amount for temporary living expenses, which would help you plan where the best place for you and your family to go to.
+Every insurer offers slightly different coverage types, so check with your insurance provider to see which items they cover under your loss of use policy.
+You should also find out if there are any limitations, like a maximum benefit amount for temporary living expenses.

-Meanwhile, the same applies to renter’s insurance policies in that the loss of use coverage helps you maintain your standard of living while you wait to move back into your apartment.
-Insurance companies calculate your benefit based on a percentage of your personal property coverage.
+The same coverage applies to renters insurance policies in that the loss of use coverage helps you maintain your standard of living while you wait to move back into your rental.
+Insurance companies calculate your coverage limits based on a percentage of your personal property coverage.

-In other instances, they may pay you a flat amount as outlined in your policy.
+In other instances, renters insurance companies may pay you a flat amount as outlined in your policy.
 It’s a good rule of thumb to speak with your insurance provider to learn more about how they calculate your benefit amount.

 What does loss of use coverage not cover?